realivanivani/realivanivani.github.io/_pages/about.md

 🧬 My research has explored the fields of Structural Biology, focusing on Molecular Dynamics of DNA and proteins, Quantum Mechanics calculations, drug discovery, force-field parameterization, and experimental validation.

 As I'm on a journey to become a serious Data Scientist, I am regularly sharing posts and know-hows on my [blogs and posts](https://realivanivani.github.io/year-archive/) about my projects and discoveries.
-The final aim?
-Becoming a true full-stack Data Wizard one day :)

 ---
 Here are some of my selected work experiences